Route of California High-Speed Rail: SOUTH: Los Angeles to San Diego via the Inland Empire

 San Diego is considering how high-speed rail can play a role in their transportation options as Lindbergh Field is expected to reach maximum capacity between 2025 and 2030.
 A stop has been proposed at the north end of airport in conjunction with a new transit center.
 Airport consultant suggest that the train could provide an alternative for California destinations such as Los Angeles, San Francisco, Sacramento and Ontario.

-Phase 2 stations & transit system connections

-Information on preliminary proposed stations will be added later.